cgwhalen/MetCollectionData/README.md

 # MetCollectionData
-Dataset created from freely-available images in the Met Collection.
+ Dataset created from OASC items in the Met Collection.
+Contains images and json data files for artifacts, stored by item ID.